-Incorporate Daily Mindfulness and Relaxation Techniques (such as Breathing and Meditation or Prayer) AND Consider Yoga, Massage, Health Coaching or Mindful Yogic Breathing Practices.
+Incorporate Daily Mindfulness and Relaxation Techniques (such as Breathing and Meditation or Prayer) AND Consider Yoga, Massage, Health and or Life Coaching or Mindful Yogic Breathing Practices.

 Solutions May Include: